thoughtfulbloke/letter2ed/README.md

 Crude Mortality Rates, where CMR takes into account total population change in comparisons by dividing the total number of deaths by the total number of people available to die, improving CMR by acknowledging that different ages have different risks of death, so comparing age-based risk of death on a uniform basis.
 In New Zealand, tutorials on making mortality comparisons by using death rates by age and standardising to a reference population have been published since the 1890s[^4].

 Age Standardised Mortality directly adjusts for both population growth and aging, as it is based on the number of deaths of the current resident population divided by the living current resident population, stratified by age group and time period.
 This directly measures the population change effects Gibson is trying to model.

-While calculation of New Zealand’s cummulative excess mortality for 2020-2022 can vary by a couple of percentage points depending on the exact method, using a death rates by age (standardised) method the Institute of Actuaries finds New Zealand’s excess mortality from week 10 2020 to the end of 2022 to be -4% (that there are 4% fewer deaths than would be expected based on pre-COVID-19 trends)[^5].
+While calculation of New Zealand’s cumulative excess mortality for 2020-2022 can vary by a couple of percentage points depending on the exact method, using a death rates by age (standardised) method the Institute of Actuaries finds New Zealand’s excess mortality from week 10 2020 to the end of 2022 to be -4% (that there are 4% fewer deaths than would be expected based on pre-COVID-19 trends)[^5].

-The Our World in Data graph, and the K&K method that underlies it is an approximation (if it is a better or worse approximation to Gibson’s method will be discussed later), and while recognising the Our World In Data graph is an approximation there are still several practically useful implicit features about it.
+The Our World in Data graph, and the Karlinsky and Kobak method that underlies it is an approximation (if it is a better or worse approximation to Gibson’s method will be discussed later).
+While recognising the Our World In Data graph is an approximation, there are still several practically useful implicit features about it.

 - Being based on trends of deaths, it enables a common basis comparison with countries that lack age stratified current population information